 DigitalOcean Container Registry

-Learn how to push Docker images to your DigitalOcean Container Registry
+Push Docker images to your DigitalOcean Container Registry with pipeline integration

-You can use the DigitalOcean Container Registry as your Docker Registry in your Codefresh pipeline.
+You can configure DigitalOcean Container Registry as your Docker Registry, and use it in your Codefresh pipeline.

 The DigitalOcean Container Registry is directly integrated into your DigitalOcean Dashboard.
 While it is optional to use the DigitalOcean Container registry with your DigitalOcean Kubernetes cluster, it allows for easier integration between resources.